Native title in Australia: 2001 – Yarmirr

-Yarmirr v Northern Territory (2001), addressed an application made on behalf of a number of clan groups of Aboriginal people to an area of seas and sea-beds surrounding Croker Island in the Northern Territory.
+Yarmirr v Northern Territory (2001) addressed an application made on behalf of a number of clan groups of Aboriginal people for an area of seas and sea-beds surrounding Croker Island in the Northern Territory.
 It was the first judgment by the High Court of native title over waters.
 The judge, Olney J, determined that members of the Croker Island community have a native title right to have free access to the sea and sea-bed of the claimed area for a number of purposes.
 The case established that traditional owners do have native title of the sea and sea-bed; however common law rights of fishing and navigation mean that only non-exclusive native title can exist over the sea.
 The decision paved the way for other native title applications involving waters to proceed.

-2002 & 2004 – Nangkiriny
+2002 and 2004 – Nangkiriny

-Nangkiriny v State of Western Australia (2002 & 2004), in which John Dudu Nangkiriny and others were plaintiffs, were cases addressing the claims of the Karajarri people in the Kimberley region, south of Broome.
+Nangkiriny v State of Western Australia (2002 and 2004), in which John Dudu Nangkiriny and others were plaintiffs, were cases addressing the claims of the Karajarri people in the Kimberley region, south of Broome.
 Land rights were recognised over 31000 km2 of land (half the size of Tasmania) via an ILUA on 5 July 2011.